 To get started, open the Sparrow Wallet application, you should be presented with a blank home page and you should see that the toggle switch in the lower right-hand corner is colored yellow if you are using a public Electrum server, green if you are using Bitcoin Core, or blue if you are using your own Electrum server.

-Navigate to file > New Wallet.
+.
 Then name your new wallet whatever you want and select Create Wallet.
 Alternatively, there is a convenient method to derive entropy from your COLDCARD for external wallets using BIP85, you could generate a seed phrase to import here instead and then so long as you have your master seed phrase and the corresponding index number safe, you will always be able to restore the derived seed phrase as well.
 To learn more about BIP85 read this guide.

 The next screen you will be presented with is going to ask you for some specific information about how you want to configure your new wallet.
 For the purposes of a Whirlpool hot wallet, the following default options are fine:

-• Policy Type: Single Signature
+Single Signature

-• Script Type: Native Segwit (P2WPKH)
+Native Segwit (P2WPKH)

-• Then under the Keystore 1 section choose: New or Imported Software Wallet
+section choose: New or Imported Software Wallet

 On the screen that pops up, click on the drop down menu that says Use 24 Words and select how many seed words you want in your seed phrase.
 24-words are used for this demonstration.
 Then click on the button that reads Use 24 Words, or what ever number of words you selected.